 When delivered they were 12,838 gross tons with a service speed of 18 knots.
 Air conditioning was available in the public spaces whilst forced ventilation was provided in the cabins.
 First class passengers totalled 120 whilst the tourist class comprised two levels of comfort, regular tourist class cabins could accommodate 280 passengers whilst a further 392 utilised dormitory style accommodation.
 The latter allowed immigrant travellers to use the tourist class public facilities but at a lower cost, closer to what third class might have been.

 The first sailing for the Australia was from Genoa to Australia during February/March 1951.
 The ship was due at Brisbane on May 25th 1951.
 Master of the ship was Captain Francesco Albanese.
-For the return sailing, about September 6th to Naples & Genoa via Colombo and Bombay, fares were advertised as: First class: £135-£200 stg, Tourist class: £65-£105 stg, with return bookings guaranteed.
+The first westbound trip departed June 7th from Melbourne.
+The second trip from Europe arrived Sydney about August 11th with departure from Sydney expected August 15th at 5pm.
+All visitors were required to be off the ship by 4.15pm.
+Heavy baggage for the hold was to be received no later than noon the previous day.
+For the westbound sailing, about September 6th to Naples & Genoa via Colombo and Bombay, fares were advertised as: First class: £135-£200 stg, Tourist class: £65-£105 stg, with return bookings guaranteed.

 February 16th 1952: departed Sydney for Europe.